Sinclair Broadcast Group (SBGI) Q1 2017 Results - Earnings Call Transcript

 Steven M. Marks - Sinclair Broadcast Group, Inc.

 That's a good question.
 What's interesting about our audience network is that's a national sale.
-And as you go forward, the way we see our inventory, we need to create demand for that inventory that's not normally there, on the normal way of doing business.
+And, as you go forward, the way we see our inventory, we need to create demand for that inventory that's not normally there, on the normal way of doing business.
 The audience network goes after cable network dollars.
 And every order that we get is 100% exclusive to us.
 And it's showing up in our audits (36:47) and it's making a difference.

 So we have a different view on who to sell our inventory to.
 Yesterday, we came out with an announcement about getting back into the kids business.
 That's a billion-dollar-plus spot business that we don't get $0.10 from (37:02).
 So again, it's an illustration of going back into the marketplace and fishing in ponds that we haven't fished in.
 So that's $1 billion that is pretty much split between two cable networks, Nickelodeon and the Cartoon Network.
 Disney is a subscription network.